Reza-Darius/porto/readme.md

 cargo build
 ```

-by default, porto looks for a `porto.toml` file, which looks like this
+By default, porto looks for a `porto.toml` in the current working directory.
+An alternate location can be provided by passing `--config "path/porto.toml"`

+## Config

 ```toml
 # address for porto to listen on